 A lawyer from Chalik & Chalik Injury Lawyers can determine what damages you may be able to recover through an insurance claim or lawsuit.

 Following your accident, you may be entitled to compensation for the following:

 - Reduced future earning capacity

 - Medical bills, both present and future

 If you need to file a lawsuit to recover compensation, you must do so within Florida’s statute of limitations.
-Per Florida Statutes §95.11, you typically have four years from the date of your accident to file a personal injury lawsuit.
+Per Florida Statutes §95.11, you typically have two years from the date of your accident to file a personal injury lawsuit.
 A member of our legal team can explain this law’s significance for your case when you call us today.

 Learn About Your Options in a Free Case Review

 At Chalik & Chalik Injury Lawyers, we understand the devastating effects that an accident can have on a victim and their family.
 Our law firm is dedicated to helping members of our community obtain the justice and compensation they are due.
 A Fort Lauderdale negligent motorcycle rider accident lawyer can help you recover compensation for your various out-of-pocket damages.